Community Online Reporting PROGRAM (CORP)

 After you complete a report, you will see the words "Your Online Report Has Been Submitted" and immediately will be given a temporary transaction number.
 Your report will be reviewed within 5 business days.
 If your report is approved, you will be sent an email with a copy of the report to keep for your records or file with insurance.

 You will have the ability to file online supplemental reports.
 You will need the temporary transaction (a T followed by eight digits) of the original CORP-filed report, or the police report number you received when your report was taken by an officer, or approved online.
 The police report number will begin with the year of the report followed by six digits (e.g., 2010-000017).
-If after five days you have not received your report, please call 206-684-4587 or send an email to SPD-CORP@Seattle.gov.
+If after five days you have not received your report, please send an email to SPD-CORP@Seattle.gov.